cwchentw/mkg-doc/source/intro.rst

 Introduction
 =============

 **mkg is still at early stage.
-We may introduce backward compatibility-breaking changes** **without any warning.**
+We may introduce compatibility-breaking changes** **without any warning.**

 ``mkg`` stands for Makefile Generator, a opinioned GNU Make-based project generator.